-Figure 258 Maintenance > Firmware Upgrade
+Figure 272 Maintenance > Firmware Upgrade

-Table 168 Maintenance > Firmware Upgrade
+Table 190 Maintenance > Firmware Upgrade

-LABEL DESCRIPTION Upgrade Firmware Jpgrade Firmware Restore Default Settings After Firmware Upgrade Select this to enable this option that restores the factory-default to the Zyxel Device after upgrading the firmware.
-Otherwise, make sure this is clear if you do not want the Zyxel Device to lose all its current configurations and return to the factory defaults. opgrado Note: Make sure to backup the Zyxel Device's configuration settings first in case the restore to factory-default process is not successful.
-Refer to Section 43.2 on page 422.
-Current Firmware Version This is the current firmware version.
-File Path Type in the location of the file you want to upload in this field or click Choose File/Browse to find it.
+LABEL DESCRIPTION Upgrade Firmware Restore Default Settings After Firmware Upgrade Select this to reset all your configurations, including Mesh WiFi settings, to the factory defaults after firmware upgrade.
+Otherwise, make sure this is cleared if you do not want the Zyxel Device to lose all its current configurations and return to the factory defaults.
+Note: Make sure to back up the Zyxel Device's configuration settings first in case the reset all settings process is not successful.
+Reset All Settings Except Mesh After Firmware Select this to reset all your configurations, except for Mesh WiFi settings, to the factory defaults after firmware upgrade.
+This minimizes interruption to your Mesh WiFi network after upgrading firmware.
+Mesh WiFi settings include: Upgrade Controller/Agent Mode Mesh Internet Access Main and Guest SSIDs including Guest WiFi isolation 2.4GHz & 5GHz Radios 802.11 Mode Protected Management Frames Encryption and WPA keys Current Firmware Version This is the current firmware version.
+File Path Enter the location of the file you want to upload in this field or click Choose File/Browse to find it.
 Choose File/ Browse Click this to find the .bin file you want to upload.
 Remember that you must decompress compressed (.zip) files before you can upload them.
 Upload Click this to begin the upload process.
 This process may take up to 3 minutes.
+Note: Only use firmware for your Zyxel Device's specific model.
+Refer to the label on the bottom of your Zyxel Device.
+For example, if the Zyxel Device's current firmware version is V5.70(ACDZ.0)B4, you must upload the firmware file containing "ACDZ".
 Upgrade WWAN P ackage Current WWAN Package Version This is the current version or the WWAN (Wireless Wide Area Network) package installed in the Zyxel Device.
 A WWAN package adds support for more 4G USB dongles without you having to upgrade the Zyxel Device's firmware.
-File Path Type in the location of the file you want to upload in this field or click Choose File/Browse to find it.
+File Path Enter the location of the file you want to upload in this field or click Choose File/Browse to find it.
 Choose File/ Browse Click this to find the .bin file you want to upload.
 Remember that you must decompress compressed (.zip) files before you can upload them.
 Upload Click this to begin the upload process.
 This process may take up to 3 minutes.